salemhilal/Viewr/README.md

 Fittr
 =====

-Smartly add Flickr images to your webpages.
+Easily add Flickr images to your webpages.
 Simply annotate your images with the id's of flickr images.

-Looks great on retina devices, doesn't load unnecessarily large images, and no need for a third party server!
+ * Looks great on retina devices!
+ * Doesn't load unnecessarily large images!
+ * Entirely client-side!
+ * Recommended by 9/10 dentists!

 Usage
 -----